LeilaaNik/date-utils-app/L2M/README.md

 # Date Utils

 ## Description
-A utility library for date manipulation and formatting in JavaScript.
+A comprehensive utility library for date manipulation and formatting in JavaScript.
+This library provides a set of robust and easy-to-use functions to handle common date operations such as formatting dates, parsing date strings, calculating date differences, adding days to dates, and checking if a date falls on a weekend.

+### Vision
+Our vision is to simplify date manipulation in JavaScript by providing a reliable and efficient library that can be easily integrated into any project.
+Whether you are building a small application or a large enterprise system, our library aims to save you time and effort by handling all your date-related needs.

+### Basic Requirements
+- Node.js (version 12 or higher)
+- npm (version 6 or higher)

-## Installation
+## Installation with clone
 To install the library, follow these steps:

 1. Clone the repository: